 Georgia Peach Ice Cream Sandwich from The Masters is a bright refreshing ice cream sandwiched between two sugar cookies.
 It’s the perfect summer dessert!

 This creamy ice cream is delightful on a hot summer day!

 In April, I posted about our trip to The Masters golf tournament and shared my recreation of their famous Pimento Cheese Sandwich.
 As well, I shared tips and info and a little about the food they offer.
 There was one specific item that I referenced: the Georgia Peach Ice Cream Sandwich that I received a lot of questions.
 It was scrummy and I knew that I’d try to recreate it at some point.
 After so many people emailed and commented asking about the sandwich I decided to try it sooner rather than later.

 This was my first attempt at the ice cream sandwich and I’m very pleased with how it turned out.
 I hope you enjoy it as well.

 Georgia Peach Ice Cream

-Below is the recipe for Ice Cream.
-See my favorite Sugar Cookies here.
+You can also use my favorite Sugar Cookies recipe.
 Hard freeze ice cream at least 1 hour before making sandwiches.
-You can put them together and enjoy them immediately or wrap individually in plastic wrap and take out one by one to enjoy.
+You can put them together and enjoy them immediately or wrap them individually in plastic wrap and take them out one by one to enjoy.

 If you’re just making Peach Ice Cream and don’t plan to put it in the sandwiches, consider adding chopped pecans.